Jason Kaufusi

-Jason Linden Kaufusi (born February 27, 1979) is an American college football coach and former player who is the outside linebackers coach for the Arizona Wildcats.
+Jason Linden Kaufusi (born February 27, 1979) is an American college football coach and former player who is the Run game coordinator and defensive line coach for the Washington Huskies.
 He played as a defensive end for the Utah Utes.

 Early life

 Kaufusi was born on February 27, 1979, to Petelo and Eveline Kaufusi, both Tongan immigrants who came to the United States in 1972.
 He played high school football at East High School in Salt Lake City, where his team won the Utah 4A state title in 1996, when Kaufusi was a senior.
 Kaufusi played defensive end and tight end for East High; in his senior season, he caught 17 passes for 327 yards as a tight end and recorded 16 sacks as a defensive end.

 Playing career

 In 1997, Kaufusi signed to play college football at the University of Utah before embarking on a two-year mission to Panama for the Church of Jesus Christ of Latter-day Saints.
 Kaufusi's freshman season with the Utes was the 2000 season, in which he started nine games.
 In the 2000 season, Kaufusi recorded 63 tackles and eight sacks and was voted Co-Mountain West Freshman of the Year.
 In the 2001 and 2002 seasons, Kaufusi earned first-team All-Mountain West honors.
 Kaufusi entered the 2003 season as an All-America candidate before suffering an injury that sidelined him for the season.